Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 Penalties and Enforcement

-Both regulations enforce compliance through significant penalties, but with different structures and amounts.
+Both regulations enforce compliance through significant penalties, but with different structures and amounts, and non compliance can trigger both regulatory and reputational consequences.

 1. Up to €10 million or 2% of global annual revenue, whichever is higher, for less severe violations

-2. Up to €20 million or 4% of global annual revenue, whichever is higher, for more severe violations
+2. Up to €20 million or 4% of the company's global annual turnover, whichever is higher, for more severe violations

 DPDPA Penalties